incx07/epam-lab/documentation/Software Requirements Specification.md

 If user has logged into the application - on the main page he has access to 2 columns with lists of TV series: "Going to watch" and "Watched all".
 In each column the maximum number of records is 5.
 If the number of added series is more than 5, pagination buttons become available.

-User can remove records from the "Going to watch" list (by clicking on the "cross" button).
+User can remove records from lists (by clicking on the "cross" button).
 For a series from the "Watched all" list, user can rate it (by clicking the "Change" button).

 <img src="https://github.com/incx07/epam-lab/blob/develop/documentation/images/008.JPG" alt="Picture 02" width="800"/>